Two Studies Are Re-Analysed by Plöderl et al., (2013) In The Published Study: "Suicide Risk and Sexual Orientation: A Critical Review."

 National Survey of Teens Shows Anti-Gay Bullying Common in Schools: - "More than three-quarters of teens (78 percent) report that kids who are gay or thought to be gay are teased or bullied in their schools and communities.
 Nine out of ten teens (93 percent) hear other kids at school or in their neighborhood use words like “fag,” “homo,” “dyke,” “queer,” or “gay” at least once in a while, with 51 percent hearing them every day.
 Four out of five teen respondents said they disapprove of the taunting...
 "When bullied, gay youth and those thought to be gay face an increased risk for depression, anxiety disorders, school failure and suicide, especially when they don’t have a system of support.
 Schools, community groups and parents share the responsibility of preventing and stopping this prejudice."" - Bullying in Schools: Harassment Puts Gay Youth At Risk. - Gay teens finding more support amid hostile school hallways. - 'Suicide wish' of gay bullying victims (England). - Bullied because you're gay or lesbian? - 'Gay bashing' is most common bullying in schools N/A. (Excerpt) - Largest Ever Study of Anti-LGBT Harassment in Schools Shows the Problem is Widespread, Dangerous and Preventable.

-she has no doubts about the value of safe schools for gay
+doubts about the value of safe schools for gay teens.
+She

-learned of her son Damion's homosexuality after he was
+first learned of her son Damion's homosexuality after he

-the attack, she had her reservations about Damion's desire
+attack, she had her reservations about Damion's desire to

-the Harvey Milk School.
-But she says he was much happier
+enroll in the Harvey Milk School.
+But she says he was much

 York's Harvey Milk School: A Viable Alternative